clemensv/avrotize/README.md

 Parameters:

 - `--proto`: The path to the Protobuf schema file to be converted.
-- `--avsc`: The path to the Avro schema file to write the conversion result to.
+- `--avsc`: The path to the Avrotize Schema file to write the conversion result to.

 Conversion notes:

 - Proto 2 and Proto 3 syntax are supported.
 - Proto package names are mapped to Avro namespaces.
-The tool does resolve imports and consolidates all imported types into a single Avro schema file.
+The tool does resolve imports and consolidates all imported types into a single Avrotize Schema file.
 - The tool embeds all 'well-known' Protobuf 3.0 types in Avro format and injects them as needed when the respective types are imported.
 Only the `Timestamp` type is mapped to the Avro logical type 'timestamp-millis'.
 The rest of the well-known